So what is the role of marketing in digital transformation? CMO’s, step up and get in the trenches

 2. Shape and enable multidisciplinary marketing teams for speed.

 In agile marketing, small multidisciplinary teams are experimenting and testing for success.
 Key in agile marketing teams are the people.
 They should have skills across multiple functions (both in-house and 3rd party), be dedicated (so not on top of a full time job), and colocated.
 Next to that, they need to be enabled with the right marketing technology infrastructure, sufficient data, and sponsorship from senior leadership.
-This to support their ‘different’ ways of working compared to the rest of the organisation, also enabling teams to tap into core services from other non agile departments like legal without losing speed.
+This was to support their ‘different’ ways of working compared to the rest of the organisation, and enabling teams to tap into core services from other non-agile departments like legal without losing speed.
 The CMO and marketing leadership need to push to get these foundations in place, as the agile approach won’t work without it.

 CMO opportunity: Reap the benefits of agile marketing by establishing multidisciplinary teams.
-Set them up for success with key enablers and skill sets to increasing time to market and effectiveness of activity.
+Set them up for success with key enablers and skillsets to increasing time to market and effectiveness of activity.

 Figure 3: Example make up of an agile marketing team

 3. Embed data driven thinking in day-to-day marketing operations.

 Inherent to agile ways of working comes the usage of data to drive and optimise activity.
 However, this is often not naturally embedded in processes.
 Marketing leadership should champion and facilitate this shift in operations and thinking by, for example, ensuring that the right audiences are defined and created in the campaign process.
 They should also ensure that a measurement and tagging plan is established and implemented, with targets set in advance based on previous learnings.
 The campaign, channel, and audience performance should be analysed during and after the campaign, and optimisations done in-flight based on these insights to get to the best results and outcomes.
 This often has implications for the operating model and collaboration between functions, as well as capabilities and skills within (agile) teams.